livecycle/preevy/README.md

 The Preevy profile is created by the `init` command and can be stored locally or remotely on your cloud provider.
 A profile is required to create environments.
 The profile includes the following:

 <!--lint disable double-link-->
-- A tunneling key, used to identify your services when connecting to the [Tunnel Server](#tunnel-server).
+- A tunneling key is used to identify your services when connecting to the [Tunnel Server](#tunnel-server).
 - The default driver to use for provisioning environments.
-- Default driver options to use per driver (e.g, AWS region, K8s namespace).
+- Default driver options to use per driver (e.g. AWS region, K8s namespace).
-- Driver state whos contents depend on the specific driver.
+- Driver state whose contents depend on the specific driver.
 <!--lint enable double-link-->

 Profiles can be migrated to a different storage location using `preevy profile cp`.